renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/helm.md

 # Helm
-Trivy supports two types of Helm scanning, templates and packaged charts.
+Vul supports two types of Helm scanning, templates and packaged charts.
 The following scanners are supported.

 | Format   | [Misconfiguration] | [Secret] |